top of page

 Today, the unprecedented Strang website attracts and navigates medical professionals and the public to a wealth of academic and scientific research and resources.
 In 2014 she created the Dianne Zola Ovarian Cancer Research Fund in honor of a dear friend.
 In 2016 Johns Hopkins Medical Center in Baltimore Maryland was chosen to be the first recipient of Strang’s funding for their research of the Papgene test for the early detection of ovarian cancer.
 In 2022 Memorial Sloan Kettering Cancer Center New York was a recipient for funding research using a molecular Pap Smear for the early detection of Ovarian Cancer.

-Merle is Editor in Chief of Strang's PREVENTION newsletter educating primary care physicians and the general public on cancer screening and prevention.
+Merle is the creator and designer of Strang's PREVENTION newsletter educating primary care physicians and the general public on cancer screening and prevention.
+She was the Editor in Chief for over a decade.
 She is the liaison to Strang supporters and donors.

 DIANNE ZOLA OVARIAN CANCER RESEARCH FUND